elibroftw/blog.elijahlopez.ca/content/posts/software-engineering-handbook/chapter-3.md

 - `chmod u+x ./.git/hooks/commit-msg.sample`

 Even if the software project build system enforces enabling hooks (e.g. husky for nodejs projects), git server hooks should always be used for verification.
-Fortunately we are in an age, where platforms like GitHub and GitLab offer abstracted git server-side hooks, and offer features where you can run scripts, use plugins, use secrets, and interact with APIs (e.g. GitHub actions) in different git branches and commits when you push to the server.

 - Problems with client-side hooks
   - not everyone will enable it
   - bad actors can turn off client-side hooks
 - Solution: [server-side hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_server_side_hooks)

+Fortunately we are in an age where platforms like GitHub and GitLab offer abstracted git server-side hooks (e.g. github actions), and offer features where you can run scripts, use plugins, use secrets, and interact with APIs (e.g. GitHub actions) in different git branches and commits when you push to the server git repository.

 Hook name |  Description | Args
 --------------- | ---------------- | --------